The voice of urban opportunity

 Senior Partner, Edward JonesShow Bio

-John received an MBA in finance from Northwestern University, a bachelor's degree in economics from Wabash College and is the recipient of an honorary Doctor of Laws from Wabash College and an honorary Doctor of Arts from the University of Missouri-St. Louis.
+John W. Bachmann, senior partner at Edward Jones, grew up in Salem, Illinois.
+He received a bachelor’s degree in economics from Wabash College in Crawfordsville, Indiana, and an M.B.A. in finance from Northwestern University in Evanston, Illinois.
+Bachmann is the recipient of an honorary Doctor of Laws from Wabash College and an honorary Doctor of Arts from the University of Missouri-St. Louis.

 Senior Policy Advisor, Mayor Thomas Menino, City of BostonShow Bio

-Since 2005, Barbara Berke has been serving as an advisor to Mayor Menino and his cabinet on the Mayor's cross-organizational agenda and initiatives.
-She has worked on a broad spectrum of issues ranging from eliminating achievement gaps and health disparities to creating jobs, workforce housing and new sources of revenue for the City.
-She has assisted the Mayor with goal setting, performance management and cabinet development and has worked closely with cabinet members and department heads to support them in leading transformative change.
-Initiatives she has worked on include Thrive in Five to support kindergarten school readiness, BOSTONavigator a citywide out-of-school time database, the New Bostonians Agenda for K-12 education, ESOL and access to jobs, and the Boston Opportunity Agenda, a historic partnership between the City, Boston Public Schools and the cities leading charities and foundations focused on student success.
+From 2005 to 2014, Barbara Berke served as an advisor to Mayor Menino and his cabinet on the Mayor's cross-organizational agenda and initiatives.
+She worked on a broad spectrum of issues ranging from eliminating achievement gaps and health disparities to creating jobs, workforce housing and new sources of revenue for the City.
+She assisted the Mayor with goal setting, performance management and cabinet development and has worked closely with cabinet members and department heads to support them in leading transformative change.
+Initiatives she worked on included Thrive in Five to support kindergarten school readiness; BOSTONavigator a citywide out-of-school time database; the Boston One Card - integrating school ID, MBTA pass library and community center card for Boston high school students; the New Bostonians Agenda for K-12 education, ESOL and access to jobs; and the Boston Opportunity Agenda, a historic partnership between the City, Boston Public Schools and the cities leading charities and foundations focused on student success.
+For several years, she led a cross-departmental initiative to examine and reduce student chronic absenteeism in Boston Public Schools.
+She worked with Boston Police, Fire and Emergency Services to plan for a new, integrated Computer-aided Dispatch system to support 911 response and Emergency Preparedness and with the Boston Redevelopment Authority and the Department of Neighborhood Services to improve account management and services to business.
+In addition, she led several initiatives engaging Kennedy School of Government teams with City staff to develop recommendations and plans for streamlining business permitting.
+Under the Mayor's direction, she worked with residents, community leaders, local service providers, and City department representatives to launch a model data- and information-rich approach to community engagement, joint agenda setting and change leadership in Bowdoin Geneva.

 Previously Ms. Berke served Governor Romney as a member of his cabinet.
 Appointed in 2003 as the Secretary of Economic Development, Barbara oversaw the Mass.
 Office of International Trade and Investment, the Mass.
 Office of Business Development, the Mass, Office of Travel and Tourism, the State Office of Minority and Women Business Assistance, the Office of Small Business and Entrepreneurship and the Office of Industry and Technology Competitiveness.